BanBuDu0/Simple-KV/README.md

 Use ```agree_chs: HashMap<i64, Receiver<Proposal>>``` to save the client -> Proposal Receiver.
 When a Proposal is Applied, the Receiver will receive the Proposal, and notify the blocked grpc request.

+## introduce

+One Server with three raft backend.
+TODO: each raft backend has it's own server